-- + Applicants can choose up to three open training programmes at a time.
-Applicants are not asked to place choices in any preference order. - + Training providers must consider all applications received while their training programmes are open. - + Training providers can open and close training programmes throughout the year to control the number of applications they receive. - + You can set your training programme to No vacancies in web-link once it has been open for at least 14 days from the start of the application cycle.
-For more information see paragraph 5.8.
+- Applicants can choose up to three open training programmes at a time.
+Applicants are not asked to place choices in any preference order. - > Training providers must consider all applications received while their training programmes are open. - Training providers can open and close training programmes throughout the year to control the number of applications they receive via the Department for Educations Publish tool.